-Class teachers will ensure that there is a period of quiet reading for 20 minutes in class every day.
+Class teachers will ensure that there is a period of quiet reading for 10-20 minutes in class every day and the school day will finish with a class story.

 Every class will be expected to complete a comprehension exercise each week which develops their understanding of the English language and their reasoning skills.